 It’s like eating a taco while taking a sip of a refreshing mezcal margarita.
 Mmmhmm.

 Oh.
 Yes.
 She.
 Did.

-You can prepare all of this in advance, throw together some margaritas, chill some cervesas, call over some friends and bask in everything Summer has to offer!
+You can prepare all of this in advance, throw together a frozen margarita (or 5), chill some cervesas, call over some friends and bask in everything Summer has to offer!

 Chipotle Chorizo Tacos Sweet Potato Tortillas

 - 3 chipotle chilis in adobo sauce minced

 - 2 teaspoons spice mix

 - 1 lb ground turkey